PhD Candidate of Sociology

 Designated Emphasis: Global Metropolitan Studies.

-Dissertation: “Managing Marginality: Homeless Seclusion and Survival.”
+Dissertation: “Cruel Streets: Criminalizing Homelessness in San Francisco.”
 Committee: Loïc Wacquant (chair), Armando Lara-Milan.
 Nancy Scheper-Hughes, Teresa Gowan (external).

 Qualifying Examinations: Social Theory (Michael Burawoy, chair), Urban Sociology (Loíc Wacquant and Dick Walker), Poverty (Margaret Weir).